hashicorp/terraform-website/content/source/docs/cloud/vcs/bitbucket-server.html.md

 [Bitbucket Cloud has separate instructions,](./bitbucket-cloud.html) as do the [other supported VCS providers.](./index.html)

-Note that Bitbucket Server requires both OAuth authentication and an SSH key.
-The instructions below include SSH key configuration.
+Note that Bitbucket Server requires both OAuth authentication and an SSH key, both of which are covered in the instructions below.

 -> **Version note:** Terraform Cloud supports Bitbucket Server versions 4.9.1 and newer, and Bitbucket Data Center versions 5.4.0 and newer.
 HashiCorp does not test older versions of Bitbucket Server with Terraform Cloud, and they might not work as expected.
 Also note that, although we do not deliberately remove support for versions that have reached end of life (per the [Atlassian Support End of Life Policy](https://confluence.atlassian.com/support/atlassian-support-end-of-life-policy-201851003.html)), our ability to resolve customer issues with end of life versions might be limited.